gbv/paia/paia.md

 ## renew

 purpose
-  : renew one or more documents held by the patron HTTP verb and URL
+  : renew one or more documents usually held by the patron.
+PAIA servers
+    MAY also allow renewal of reserved, ordered, and provided documents.
+HTTP verb and URL
   : POST https://example.org/core/**{uri_escaped_patron_identifier}**/renew
 scope